Descanonge/neba/docs/source/configuration/usage.rst

 | :class:`~traitlets.Instance` | This is currently unsupported.                 |
 +------------------------------+------------------------------------------------+

-The packages provides two new of traits. :class:`.RangeTrait` is a list of integers or floats that can be parsed from a slice specification in the form ``start:stop[:step]``. 'stop' is **inclusive**.
+The packages provides two new of types traits. :class:`.RangeTrait` is a list of integers or floats that can be parsed from a slice specification in the form ``start:stop[:step]``. 'stop' is **inclusive**.
 It can still take in lists of values normally (``--year 2002 2005 2006``).